matteodamico/MS-Sharepoint-To-GCS/README.md

 # MS-Sharepoint-To-GCS
-Custom connector to link Microsoft Sharepoint to Google Cloud Storage by Microsoft Flow Connection
+Custom connector to link Microsoft Sharepoint to Google Cloud Storage using Microsoft Flow Connection